truzo/tomango-2018/site/content/thinks/tomango-progressive-web-app.md

 title: "Tomango site relaunch: Building our JAMstack site"
 author: "trys"
 date: 2018-05-03 09:26:00
-description: "Our new site now runs quickly, anywhere in the world, regardless of internet connectivity." thinks/categories:
+description: "Our new site runs quickly, anywhere in the world, regardless of internet connectivity." thinks/categories:
  - web-design
 ---